dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/library/mqtt-advanced.rst

         // this method will be called when connection to MQTT broker is established }

+    void onDisconnected() {
+        // this method will be called when connection to MQTT broker is lost }

+    void onStateChanged(HAMqtt::ConnectionState state) {
+        // this method will be called each time the state of the MQTT connection changes }

     void setup() {
         Ethernet.begin(mac);

         mqtt.onMessage(onMessage);
         mqtt.onConnected(onConnected);
+        mqtt.onDisconnected(onDisconnected);
+        mqtt.onStateChanged(onStateChanged);
+        mqtt.setBufferSize(512); // set the buffer size to 512 bytes, default is 256 bytes
-        mqtt.begin("192.168.1.50", "username", "password");
+        mqtt.setKeepAlive(60); // set the keep alive interval to 60 seconds, default is 15 seconds mqtt.begin("192.168.1.50", "username", "password");
     }